brawl30092004-lab/sakr-store-manger/docs/GIT_TESTING_COMPREHENSIVE_GUIDE.md

 ## 📋 Prerequisites

 ### What You Need:
-1. **Two GitHub accounts** (or one account with two repos)
+1. **One GitHub account** with one repository
-   - Account A: Your main testing account
+   - Your existing GitHub account
-   - Account B: Clone target account (you mentioned you'll clone to another account)

-2. **Two devices/VMs** (or same device with two different project folders)
-   - Device 1: Primary workstation
-   - Device 2: Secondary workstation (or different folder on same device)
+2. **One device** with Sakr Store Manager installed
+   - You'll make changes both in the app (local) and directly on GitHub (web)

+3. **Web Browser**
+   - To edit files directly on GitHub and create conflicts

-3. **GitHub Repository Setup:**
+4. **GitHub Repository Setup:**
    ```
-   1. Create a new repository on Account A
+   1. Use your existing repository (or create a new one)
-   2. Initialize with README.md
-   3. Clone to Device 1
-   4. Set up Sakr Store Manager on Device 1
+   2. Set up Sakr Store Manager connected to this repo
-   5. Add initial products (3-5 products)
+   3. Add initial products (3-5 products)
-   6. Publish to GitHub
+   4. Publish to GitHub
-   7. Clone same repo to Device 2
-   8. Set up Sakr Store Manager on Device 2
+   5. Now you're ready to test by editing on GitHub web and in the app
    ```

 ---